2022 Arizona elections: United States House of Representatives

-Arizona has nine seats to the United States House of Representatives which are currently held by five Democrats and four Republicans.
+Arizona has nine seats to the United States House of Representatives, which were held by five Democrats and four Republicans.

+Six seats were won by Republican candidates while Democratic candidates won three seats.

 Governor

-Incumbent Republican Governor Doug Ducey was term-limited by the Arizona Constitution in 2022 and unable to seek re-election.
+Incumbent Republican governor Doug Ducey was term-limited by the Arizona Constitution in 2022 and unable to seek re-election.
 He was re-elected in 2018 with 56.0% of the vote.

 News anchor Kari Lake defeated Arizona Board of Regents member Karrin Taylor Robson in the Republican primary.
 In the Democratic primary, Secretary of State Katie Hobbs defeated former CBP official Marco A. López Jr.

 Hobbs narrowly defeated Lake with 50.3% of the vote.

 Results

-Secretary of State
+Secretary of state

-Incumbent Democratic Secretary of State Katie Hobbs retired to run for governor.
+Incumbent Democratic secretary of state Katie Hobbs retired to run for governor.
 She was first elected in 2018 with 50.4% of the vote.

 In the Democratic primary, former Maricopa County recorder Adrian Fontes defeated state representative Reginald Bolding.
-Republican state senator Mark Finchem defeated fellow state legislators Shawnna Bolick, Michelle Ugenti-Rita and advertising executive Beau Lane for the nomination.
+Republican state senator Mark Finchem defeated fellow state legislators Shawnna Bolick, Michelle Ugenti-Rita, and advertising executive Beau Lane for the nomination.

 Results

-Fontes defeated Finchem in the general election with 52.4% of votes.
+Fontes defeated Finchem in the general election with 52.4% of the votes.

-Attorney General
+Attorney general

-Incumbent Republican Attorney General Mark Brnovich was term-limited by the Arizona Constitution and unable to seek re-election.
+Incumbent Republican attorney general Mark Brnovich was term-limited by the Arizona Constitution and unable to seek re-election.
 He was re-elected in 2018 with 51.7% of the vote.

 The Republican nominee was Abraham Hamadeh.

-Former commissioner Kristin Mayes ran in the Democratic primary unopposed.
+Former commissioner Kris Mayes ran in the Democratic primary unopposed.